Old town of Porvoo

 Dawn at Archipelago

 Kayaking the Archipelago

 Cycle tour at the Archipelago shore

 Photo: Visit Finland

-The Archipelago along the finnish coastline is characterised by thousands of islands, rocks and cliffs that are scattered off the mainland.
+The Archipelago along the Finnish coastline is characterized by thousands of islands, rocks, and cliffs that are scattered off the mainland.

 Particularly worth seeing are the 20,000 islands between the city of Turku and the Swedish-speaking Åland Islands.